GHS hazard statements

 Hazard statements form part of the Globally Harmonized System of Classification and Labelling of Chemicals (GHS).
 They are intended to form a set of standardized phrases about the hazards of chemical substances and mixtures that can be translated into different languages.
+(Note: The United Nations has published the list of GHS hazard statements in all UN official languages (Arabic, Chinese, English, French, Russian, Spanish): it can be found in Annex 3 of GHS Rev.2 for the corresponding language.)
+(Note: A list of translations into all the European Union official languages can be found in Annex III to the CLP Regulation, on pages 146–91 of the official English-language version for the GHS statements and pages 192–209 for the EU-specific statements.)
 As such, they serve the same purpose as the well-known R-phrases, which they are intended to replace.

 Hazard statements are one of the key elements for the labelling of containers under the GHS, along with: